Agoric/documentation/main/glossary/README.md

 Records and tuples are immutable objects which can be passed by copy.
 They only contain values which are [passables](#passable).
 For more details, see [Passable objects documentation](/guides/js-programming/far.md#rules-for-creating-passable-objects).

+## Remotable

+Remotables are objects intended to be used from other vats.
+Remote messages sent to remotables must only contain [passable](#passable) arguments and return passable results.

+All of a remotable's property values must be functions, and cannot be accessors.
+Its methods are called by wrapping the remotable object with [`E`](#e), such as `E(issuer).getBrand()`.
+As with all calls to `E()`, it results in a Promise.

+Every object returned from a smart contract, such a publicFacet or creatorFacet, must be passable.
+All objects used in your contract's external API must be passable.

+ERTP objects, such as `Purses`, are automatically created as `Remotable`, as are `UserSeats` and `ZCFSeats`.

+For more information, see the [Remotable and passable objects documentation](/guides/js-programming/far.md#remotable-and-passable-objects).

 ## Seat

 Zoe uses a seat to represent an [offer](#offer) in progress, and has two seat [facets](#facet) representing